What Are These Ketones Everyone Is Talking About?

 1. Acetoacetate (AcAc) – found mostly in your urine.

 2. Beta-hydroxybutyrate (BHB) – found mostly in your blood (it’s technically not a ketone because it has a different chemical structure, but it’s commonly referred to as a ketone).
-This is what is in the KETO//OS Shake that quickly pushes you deeper into Ketosis.
+This is what is in the Accelerated Keto that quickly pushes you deeper into Ketosis.
+Accelerated Keto goes beyond just another BHB supplement with multiple other cofactors that increase fat burning, mobilizes liver and visceral fat, and improves mental clarity.

 3. Acetone – found mostly in your breath.